Jeannot Esua

-Jeannot Esua (born 8 August 1996) is a Cameroonian professional footballer who plays as a right-back for Canadian club FC Edmonton.
+Jeannot Esua (born 6 August 1996) is a Cameroonian professional footballer who plays as a right-back for League of Ireland Premier Division club Galway United.

 Club career

 Orange County SC

 On 5 June 2017, Esua joined United Soccer League club Orange County SC from Cameroonian side Rainbow Bamenda.
 He made eleven league appearances that season, scoring one goal.

 FC Edmonton

 On 22 February 2019, Esua signed with Canadian Premier League side FC Edmonton.
 He made 21 league appearances that season and two in the Canadian Championship.
 Esua was subsequently named the club's Player of the Year by the staff and players.
 On 27 November 2019, Esua re-signed with Edmonton for the 2020 season.
 He signed a further deal for the 2021 season in December 2020.

+PEPO Lappeenranta

+In February 2022, Esua moved to Finland and signed a deal for the 2022 season with PEPO, in second-tier Ykkönen.

+Ekenäs IF

+During the 2023 season, Esua played for fellow Ykkönen club Ekenäs IF (EIF).
+At the end of the season, Esua helped the club to win a promotion to Veikkausliiga for the first time in 90 years, and only the second time in the club's entire history.

+Galway United

+On 16 January 2024, Esua signed for League of Ireland Premier Division club Galway United.